 About the research group

-Manet is the Norwegian word for jellyfish, including both cnidarians and ctenophores.
-In Manet Team, we use a wide range of morphological and molecular methods to adress various questions relating to diversity, ecology, and evolution of medusozoan cnidarians and ctenophores.
-Our ongoing work includes studies on integrative taxonomy and systematics, life cycles, faunistics and biogeography, species interactions, and metabarcoding applications for molecular biodiversity assesment and trophic interactions of gelatinous zooplankton.
-We have worked extensively on DNA-barcoding and mapping the diversity and distributions of particularly the Norwegian hydrozoan fauna in collaboration with the Norwegian Taxonomy Initiative and NorBOL, covering a large portion of both pelagic (siphonophores and hydromedusae) and benthic (hydroids) species and life stages, but our research is not limited to Norwegian waters or hydrozoans.
+Manet is the Norwegian word for jellyfish, covering both cnidarian and ctenophoran jellies.
+In Manet Team, we use a wide range of morphological and molecular methods to adress various questions relating to diversity, ecology, and evolution of cnidarians and ctenophores.
+Our ongoing work includes studies on integrative taxonomy and systematics, life cycles, faunistics and biogeography, species associations, as well as metabarcoding applications for molecular biodiversity assesment and trophic interactions.
+We have worked extensively on providing reference sequences for and mapping the diversity and distributions of particularly the Norwegian hydrozoan fauna in collaboration with the Norwegian Taxonomy Initiative and NorBOL, covering a large portion of both pelagic (siphonophores and hydromedusae) and benthic (hydroids) species and life stages, but our research is not limited to Norwegian waters or hydrozoans.

 Please visit our personal pages below to find out more about our current and past research activities.